dhanyakumarg/Codes/README.md

-# Research Internship on VSDSquadron Mini RISC-V Development Board
+#  Internship on VSDSquadron Mini RISC-V Development Board
-**About:**
-The internship is based on RISC-V Development Board(VSDSquadron Mini),which is a flagship product of VLSI System Design.It is a 4-week internship program on RISC-V.
-The program has three types of internship
-1.Beginners
-2.Intermediate
-3.Advanced.
-My internship is on Beginner(VLSI), which is on VLSI.
-For more details of company  visit [Company's Website](https://www.vlsisystemdesign.com/).

 I'm dhanyakumar g

 I am a passionate third-year student pursuing a degree in Electronics & Communication Engineering.
 My academic journey has fueled my interest in exploring the intricacies of embedded systems, PCB layout & design, and various hardware components.